demelvin/webtask-google-directions/README.md

 Secret Value: '${YOUR_GOOGLE_API_KEY}'
 ```

-Hit the save button (CTRL+s) for good measure and you webtask setup is complete.
+Hit the save button (CTRL+s) for good measure and you Webtask setup is complete.

 ### Usage
 Make sure you are within Slack and you have the [webtask Slack add on installed on your Slack channel](https://webtask.io/slack) then type the following command within the Slack message input: